 Snell MTB Black are very well priced for what you get inside them.
 Inside the ball, you get a three piece Tour Level golf ball which is designed for lower spin longer shots, but this distance core is wrapped in a cover of urethane which helps with green side spin and holding greens.

-It's a good ball for 8 to 18 handicappers especially when it comes to getting that softer feel and more grip on your chips.
-You get a Titleist ProV1 level of golf ball for a much cheaper price.
+It's a good ball for scratch to 18 handicappers especially when it comes to getting that softer feel and more grip on your chips.
+You get a Titleist ProV1 level of golf ball and I can confirm, these balls MOVE but around the greens, handle as well as the best balls in the world.

 The other balls on the list will require more roll-out than the Snell MTB Black so if your priority is MUCH more feel and grip around the greens, this ball is going to solve that problem.
 Balls flown directly onto the green will hold much more efficiently while the balls further down the list will require you to run them up or bounce them a bit short of your target.

 This is neither negative nor positive, just something you should factor in when deciding on your priorities.